stacklok/frizbee-action/README.md

     default: "false"
 ```

+## Release Process

+To release a new version of the Frizbee Action, follow these steps:
+1. Update the version in the `action.yml` file with the new version number you're about to release, i.e. `v0.0.3`.
+2. Cut a new release by creating a release tagged with the new version number you just set in the `action.yml` file.
+For example, if you updated the version to `v0.0.3`, create a new release with the tag `v0.0.3`.
+3. Once the release is created, the GitHub Actions workflow will automatically build the Docker image and push it to the GitHub Container Registry (GHCR).

 ## Contributing

 We welcome contributions to Frizbee Action.
 Please see our [Contributing](./CONTRIBUTING.md) guide for more information.

-## Minder

-Frizbee is also a feature of the [Minder](https://github.com/stacklok/minder) Open Source project.
-With Minder, you can also easily enable the automation of pinning your actions
-and container images.
-You can also do a lot more, such as monitoring your
-dependencies, scanning your code for vulnerabilities, and securing configuring
-your repositories and GitHub Actions.

-Stacklok hosts a free (forever to open source projects) SaaS service available at [Minder Cloud](https://cloud.stacklok.com).

 ## License

-Frizbee is licensed under the [Apache 2.0 License](./LICENSE).
+Frizbee Action is licensed under the [Apache 2.0 License](./LICENSE).